Steve & Kate's Camp - Minneapolis

 • Price: Mentorship Day Pass Rate: $88.
 Mentorship Day Pass (15+) Rate: $73.
 Mentorship Summer Pass Rate: $2,190.

-The camp offers a Mentorship Program intended exclusively for children ages 14–15 at this location for Summer 2026, where mentees help facilitate camp activities, engage with campers, and help encourage camper connection and participation.
-Mentees must attend the camp location they apply for, unused Mentorship Day Passes are automatically refunded in full at summer’s end, and if a Mentorship Summer Pass is purchased and less than 30 days of camp are used, the difference compared to the daily rate is automatically refunded.
-Campers participate in Steve & Kate’s traditions such as Find Chuckie and Friday Pie-Day, and weekly specials can include giant inflatables, musical performances, movement workshops, and popup petting zoos, with an Inflatable Bounce House scheduled as a weekly special for Jun 15–19, Monday–Thursday.
+The camp also offers a Mentorship Program intended exclusively for ages 14–15 at this location for Summer 2026, where mentees help facilitate camp activities, engage with campers, and help encourage camper connection and participation, and mentees must attend the camp location they apply for.
+Any unused Mentorship Day Passes are automatically refunded in full at summer’s end, and if a family purchases a Mentorship Summer Pass and uses fewer than 30 days, the program calculates what would have been paid at the daily rate and refunds the difference automatically.